webplatform/docs/apis/canvas/CanvasRenderingContext2D/rotate/index.md

 }}
 }}
 {{Notes_Section
-|Notes=Rotation is based on the current origin.
+|Notes=Rotation is based on the current origin which is most of the time the upper left corner.
+Use rectWidth/-2 as an offsetX and rectHeight/-2 as offsetY to draw the rotated rect with a centered origin.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification